JeppeLovstad/Discord-Meme-Delivery-Bot/README.md

 # Discord Meme Delivery Bot
+Memes ready for discord at your fingertips.

-A prebuilt bot for Discord using Discord.py.
+A prebuilt bot for Discord using [Discord.py](https://discordpy.readthedocs.io/en/stable/).
-Provides already built extensions and a framework for quickly adding your own.
+Provides already built extensions and a framework for quickly adding your own extensions.

 ## Quickstart